The Reeve's Tale: Summary

-After a long night of drinking wine, Symkyn and his family fall fast asleep while Aleyn and John lie awake, plotting revenge (rape of Malyne and rape by deception for her mother).
+After a long night of drinking wine, Symkyn and his family fall fast asleep while Aleyn and John lie awake, plotting to take revenge through the rape of Malyne and rape by deception of her mother.
 First Aleyn creeps over to Malyne in her bed while she remains fast asleep.
 He leaps on her and then, the narrating Reeve announces, "it had been too late for to crye" (line 4196).
 When the miller's wife leaves her bed to relieve herself of the wine she has drunk, John moves the baby's cradle to the foot of his own bed.
 Upon returning to the darkened room, the miller's wife feels for the cradle to identify her bed.
 She mistakenly assumes that John's bed is her own.
-When she crawls into the bed she thinks is her own; John leaps upon her and begins having sex with her.
+When she crawls into the bed she thinks is her own, John leaps upon her and begins having sexual intercourse with her.

-Dawn comes, and Aleyn says goodbye to Malyne.
+Dawn comes and Aleyn says goodbye to Malyne.
 She tells him to look behind the main door to find the bread she had helped make with the flour her father had stolen.
 Seeing the cradle in front of what he assumes is Symkyn's bed (but is in fact John's), he goes to the other bed, shakes the miller—who he thinks is John—awake and recounts that he had "thries in this shorte nyght / Swyved the milleres doghter", Malyne (lines 4265–6).
 Hearing this, Symkyn rises from his bed in a rage, which wakes his wife in John's bed.
 She takes a club and hits her raging husband by mistake, thinking him one of the students.
 John and Aleyn beat up the miller and flee, taking with them their horse and the bread made from their stolen grain.
 Both students ride off and get a good laugh of their revenge with the beating of the cheating Miller and the double humiliation on his wife and daughter; despite their tearful farewells Aleyn has no thought of either Malyne or whether she is now pregnant with a child which may ruin her parents' plans to make an advantageous marriage for her (although such a child could be passed off as a third child born to her parents, as was not unusual with illegitimate births).
-The Reeve goes on to say that the story demonstrates the proverb "Hym thar nat wene wil that yvele dooth" and concludes "A gylour shal hymself bigyled be" (lines 4320–22).
+The Reeve goes on to say that the story demonstrates the proverb "Hym thar nat wene wil that yvele dooth" (One who does evil fares badly) and concludes "A gylour shal hymself bigyled be" (a deceiver will himself be deceived)(lines 4320–22).